The Top Ten Benefits Of Being A Digital Nomad In Asia

 Flying from Davao to Cebu, or Manila, or Singapore are common routes & affordable.
 My last trip to Cebu was P5940 (AU$160) for 2 pax return, & you can fly to Manila for similar.

-“Travelling on local airlines with Philippines Airlines or Cebu Pacific, & by inter-city busses to the airport is generally affordable, reliable, & safe.”
+“Travelling on local airlines with Philippines Airlines or Cebu Pacific, & by inter-city busses to the airport is affordable, reliable, & safe.”

 I have travelled to Bangkok from Davao via Manila with Cebu Pacific, & from Bali to Davao via Manila with PAL.
 I find it easy to travel around South-East Asia from Davao.